Correlation, Causation, and Association: What Does It All Mean?

-Correlation - When researchers find a correlation, which can also be called an association, what they are saying is that they found a relationship between two, or more, variables.
-For instance, in the case of the marijuana post, the researchers found an association between using marijuana as a teen, and having more troublesome relationships in mid, to late, twenties.
+Correlation.
+When researchers find a correlation, which can also be called an association, what they are saying is that they found a relationship between two, or more, variables.

 Researchers have at their disposal a number of sophisticated statistical tools to control for these, ranging from the relatively simple (like multiple regression) to the highly complex and involved (multi-level modeling and structural equation modeling).
 These methods allow researchers to separate the effect of one variable from others, thereby leaving them more confident in making assertions about the true nature of the relationships they found.
 Still, even under the best analysis circumstances, correlation is not the same as causation.

 Causation.
 When an article says that causation was found, this means that the researchers found that changes in one variable they measured directly caused changes in the other.